Our Blooming Youth

-Our Blooming Youth (Korean: 청춘월담) is an ongoing South Korean television series directed by Lee Jong-jae, and starring Park Hyung-sik, Jeon So-nee, Pyo Ye-jin, Yoon Jong-seok, and Lee Tae-sun.
-It premiered on February 6, 2023 on tvN, and airs every Monday and Tuesday at 20:50 (KST).
-It is also available for streaming on Amazon Prime Video and Viki in selected regions.
+Our Blooming Youth (Korean: 청춘월담) is a 2023 South Korean television series directed by Lee Jong-jae, and starring Park Hyung-sik, Jeon So-nee, Pyo Ye-jin, Yoon Jong-seok, and Lee Tae-sun, adapted from the 2015 Chinese novel The Golden Hairpin by Ce Ce Qing Han.
+It aired on tvN from February 6, 2023, every Monday and Tuesday at 20:50 or 8:50 PM (12-hour clock) (KST).
+It is also available for streaming on Amazon Prime Video in Southeast Asia and Viki in all other regions.